-The graduated response recognises there is a continuum of SEND and brings increasing specialist expertise to bear on the difficulties that a child may be experiencing.
+In order to help children who have SEND, the school will adopt a graduated response that recognises there is a continuum of SEND and brings increasing specialist expertise to bear on the difficulties that a child may be experiencing.
+The steps taken to meet the needs of individual children will be recorded.